-Readers often send me emails with their comments and questions.
-Here I answer four of them, all dealing with different aspects of inner passivity.
-My responses are in italics.
-I wrote to you some months ago.
-Since then I’ve bought many of your books and read the new … [Read more...] about Answers to Questions from Readers (Part 6)
+Readers often send me emails with their comments and questions concerning different aspects of depth psychology, inner conflict, and the process of psychotherapy.
+Here I answer six of them, mostly related to inner passivity.
+I’ve done some light editing of the questions, and my … [Read more...] about Answers to Questions from Readers (Part 8)